Treating chronic fatigue syndrome

 Pacing may be a useful way of controlling CFS symptoms.
 It involves balancing periods of activity with periods of rest.

-Learning how to make the most of your energy helps increase the amount that you can do.
+Learning how to make the most of your energy helps increase the amount you can do.
 However, you may need to arrange your daily and weekly activities around when you can be active and when you need to rest.

 The following recommendations may also help: